Mary Morgan Moore Department of Music

 - Complete one of the programs of study listed.

-- A music course with a grade of “D” will not apply toward graduation.
+- Earn a minimum grade of “C” or better in all music courses.
+A music course with a grade of “D” will not apply toward graduation.

 - All majors taking applied music will be enrolled concurrently in their respective degree-required ensemble.